gsmainclusivetechlab/mmapi-php-sdk/README.md

 ## Samples

 The sample test codes are all completely independent and self-contained.
 You can analyze them to get an understanding of how a particular method works.
+Sample code snippets can be found [here](/samples)

 -   Clone this repository: